atomone-hub/genesis/README.md

 ### Vision and Missions
-The vision behind this AtomOne fork is to be an alternative minimal fork of Gaia ("cosmoshub4") running on standby to prepare for all contingencies, and also to operate as a political party base.
+The vision behind this AtomOne fork is to be an alternative minimal fork of Gaia ("cosmoshub4") running on standby to prepare for all contingencies, and also to operate as a political party base in relation to Gaia.
 We strive to complement the broader Cosmos ecosystem while introducing innovative solutions and perspectives.
-Our goals are not just to resolve current challenges but also to set a new precedent for adaptive and responsive self-organization in the multichain multitoken universe we call the Cosmos.
+Our goals are not just to resolve current challenges but are also to set a new precedent for adaptive and responsive self-organization in the multichain multitoken universe that we call the Cosmos.

 AtomOne will lead the development and praxis of giving representation to every subcommunity (or political party), each defined and strengthened by their own